 Prep the Cranberries

-- Drain the cranberries in a colander, then gently wrap them in a clean dishtowel to get rid of as much of the water clinging to them as possible.
+- Drain the cranberries in a colander, then gently wrap them in a clean dish towel to get rid of as much of the water clinging to them as possible.

-- Combine the cranberries with a simple sugar syrup made with 2 parts water to 1 part sugar.
+- Make a simple sugar syrup using 2 parts water to 1 part sugar in a pot.
 You'll need 1/4 cup of simple syrup for 12 ounces of cranberries (the amount usually found in commercially sold bags of cranberries).
-You can omit this step if you wish, but keep in mind that likely every "craisin" you've ever tasted from commercial brands was sweetened.
-Unsweetened cranberries can be sour and astringent.
+Simmer the mixture until it is reduced by half.

-- Set a rack on a baking sheet.
+- Set a cooling rack on a baking sheet.
 Cover it with two layers of paper towels and a sheet of parchment paper.

-- Leave about 1/4-inch of space in between the berries on all sides so that air can circulate between the fruits.
+- Leave about 1/4 inch of space in between the berries on all sides so that air can circulate between the fruits.